FlamingArr/love2droid/README.md

+# Warning
+**Love2droid is subject to a refactor or a deletion, as the Apktool method of distributing löve games to android is going to be deprecated in 2021**

+**See the notice at the top of [this](https://love2d.org/wiki/Game_Distribution/APKTool) page for details**

 # Love2Droid, make .apk from .love "on" github

 **After initial setup, you can just upload your game.love file, do some optional  configuration, wait a minute or two and download the generated signed or unsigned apk.**